 The Trustees review the major risks facing the Charity on a regular basis, monitoring reserves and reviewing key financial systems to ensure sufficient resources are available to meet our obligations in the event of adverse conditions.
-The Trustees have also examined other operational and business risks faced by the Charity and confirm that they have established systems to manage significant risks, with further improvements in risk management planned for 2020-21.
+The Trustees have also examined other operational and business risks faced by the Charity and confirm that they have established systems to manage significant risks.